aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

     ],
 ```

-> note that the queue names are wrapped in brackets.
+> Note that the queue names are wrapped in brackets.
 This ensures that when using a redis cluster, redis hashes the name
 and uses the hash to put all keys with the same hash in the same bucket.
 See `https://redis.io/topics/cluster-spec#keys-hash-tags`
-> the default connection is used when using the queued job dispatch and the queue facade without specifying a connection name
+> Note: The job and custom queues  use the same redis connection.
+The job connection is used when using the queued job dispatch and the queue facade without specifying a connection name

 ## Test